M-Hardy/MLFS/README.md

 <!-- Latest Model -->
 ## Latest Model: MLP for MNIST Hand-Written Digit Recognition

-The MNIST model is a 3-layer multilayer perceptron, consisting of 50, 25, and 10 nodes respectively, trained on the MNIST handwritten digit dataset.
+The MNIST model is a 3-layer multilayer perceptron designed for multiclass classification.
+Its layers consist of 50, 25, and 10 nodes respectively, and it is trained on the MNIST handwritten digit dataset.

+A few notes on the MNIST dataset:
 * The dataset consists of 70,000 images, each 28x28 pixels in size
 * Each pixel in the image is represented by a value  indicating the grayscale intensity of the pixel, resulting in 784 features/training example
-* The dataset used to train the model can be found here: https://data.world/nrippner/mnist-handwritten-digits
+* It can be found at this link: https://data.world/nrippner/mnist-handwritten-digits

-The MNIST model implementation has 4 basic elements: forward propagation, back propagation, and main functions to train the model and test different learning rates.
+The MNIST model implementation in MLFS has 4 basic elements: forward propagation, back propagation, and main functions to train the model and test different learning rates.

 ### 1. Forward Propagation
 Forward-propagation is implemented using dense_layer functions, which take input data, weight & bias parameters, and an activation function, and returns the output of the activation function applied to the logits of the input data.
 ReLu and softmax activation functions - for the hidden layers and the output layer respectively - are defined.